 Are Sardines Good for Cats?

-According to the Cambridge University Press, the fish oils in sardines may reduce the effects of brain aging in older cats.
+According to Cambridge University Press, the fish oils in sardines may reduce the effects of brain aging in older cats.

 What Are the Side Effects of Sardines in Cats?

-They can cause several side effects, especially when fed in large quantities.
+They can cause several side effects when fed in large quantities, including:

-Diarrhea can occur when a cat eats something too oily.
-While one sardine wouldn’t be too oily for a person’s digestive system, cats are much smaller.
-So, a comparatively small amount of oil could have this effect on a cat.
+Diarrhea can occur when a cat eats something that’s too oily.
+While one sardine wouldn’t be too oily for a human’s digestive system, cats are significantly smaller animals.

-How to Make Sardines for Cats
+How To Make Sardines for Cats

 How Often Can Cats Eat Sardines?